 The history of dragon boat races

-Dragon boat racing in Okinawa dates as far back as the 14th century when the region was still independent from Japan and known as the Ryukyu Kingdom.
-The exact origins are not exactly clear but what is known is that it came from Chinese influence.
+Dragon boat racing in Okinawa dates as far back as the 14th century when the region was still independent of Japan and known as the Ryukyu Kingdom.
+The exact origins are not precisely clear, but what is known is that it came from Chinese influence.

-One theory suggests that a Ryukyun prince was studying in Nanjing, China when he saw the local Chinese doing these races.
-Upon returning home the prince made his own Sabani and soon afterwards local Okinawan fishermen made theirs too to be used for fishing and later for racing competitions.
-These races were banned when Japan made the Ryukyun Kingdom one of their prefectures.
-It was temporarily revived until 1928 when it once again became abolished.
-Dragon boat races wouldn’t became a permanent yearly event until 1975.
+One theory suggests that a Ryukyun prince was studying in Nanjing, China, when he saw the local Chinese doing these races.
+Upon returning home, the prince made his own Sabani, and soon afterward, local Okinawan fishermen made theirs too to be used for fishing and later for racing competitions.
+These races were banned when Japan made the Ryukyuan Kingdom one of their prefectures.
+The races were temporarily revived until 1928 when it was once again abolished.
+Dragon boat races wouldn’t become a permanent yearly event until 1975.